nazmulhasan1010/date-time-picker/README.md

 });
 ```

-To show button today, you can use...
+To show today button, you can use...

 ```html
 <!-- This value will be 'true' or 'false' -->